OCCULT POWERS - SIDHISਰਿਧਿ ਸਿਧਿ ਸਭੁ ਮੋਹੁ ਹੈ ਨਾਮੁ ਨ ਵਸੈ ਮਨਿ ਆਇ ॥:

 - If however a man consciously attempts to display Sidhis he will receive only kicks (Sri Raman Maharshi).

-- He who attempts to perform miracles has not understood the doctrine of the Tathagata (Buddha).
+- He who attempts to perform miracles has not understood the Tathagata (Buddha).

 The seekers can be divided into two types: (1) the truly Spiritual Beings (the Gurmukh), and (2) the seekers of occult powers, etc. (the Manmukh).
 To attain Spiritual Perfection or true success, the genuine seeker uplifts himself from sensory consciousness (Mayaic intellect...) to Cosmic Consciousness.
 By his true love and devotion, the full spectrum of spiritual powers over mind and matter in time become manifest as he gradually sheds his coverings of delusion.
 However, the true Spiritual Being (the Gurmukh) disregards all inferior powers for the Supreme Power.
 On the other hand, the seeker of occult powers (Manmukh) discards the Supreme Power for the inferior occult powers and thus loses his way.
 Hence, the attainment of mastery over phenomenal creation bound in the framework of time and space is not a goal of the Spiritually Wise.